willkyu/AutoPoke/README.md

   - wild encounter

 # Update Log
+-2024-01-14
+  - Add UI.
+  - Auto create config.ini file if it does not exist.

 - 2024-01-11
   - Move all image detection to memory for processing.
   - Optimized code to reduce meaningless detection.